-12. Location of the proposal.
+- One parcel (09570038002) at Yelm Highway and Rich Road with change in future land use from Planned Development to Professional Office & Multifamily Housing and an associated change in zoning from Commercial Oriented Shopping Center to PO/RM. - 12.
+Location of the proposal.
 Give sufficient information for a person to understand the precise location of your proposed project, including a street address, if any, and section, township, and range, if known.
 If a proposal would occur over a range of area, provide the range or boundaries of the site(s).
 Provide a legal description, site plan, vicinity map, and topographic map, if reasonably available.
 While you should submit any plans required by the agency, you are not required to duplicate maps or detailed plans submitted with any permit applications related to this checklist.

-The Joint Plan includes all areas that are under the jurisdiction of Thurston County and within the Tumwater Urban Growth Area (approximately 2,820 acres).
-See attachments for Joint Plan map and zoning amendment maps.
+The Joint Plan includes all areas that are under the jurisdiction of Thurston County and within the Olympia Urban Growth Area (approximately 3,900 acres).
+See attachment for Joint Plan map.